 Teacher: School:

 Assignment: Date:

-Evaluator:
+Evaluator: -

 A. Areas Where Assistance is Needed to Meet Standards Identified in the Evaluation:

 B. Recommended Plan of Corrective Action:

 C. Resources for Corrective Action:

-D. Actions Which Reflect Evidence of Sufficien nt Improvement:
+D. Actions Which Reflect Evidence of Sufficie nt Improvement:

 E. Target Dates for Review of Improvement:

-F: Target Date for Completion of Assistance P Plan:
+F: Target Date for Completion of Assistance F

-This notification has been discussed with this c of this form. ertified employee.
+This notification has been discussed with this confit this form. certified employee.
 The employee acknowledges the receipt

 Teacher's Signature/ Date / Time

 Evaluator's Signature/ Date / Time

-Signature indicates that a copy of this form wa necessarily indicate agreement. s received and reviewed with the teacher.
+Signature indicates that a copy of this form wa as received and reviewed with the teacher.
 This does not